Some test text!

 WebViewer Server is provided as a Docker container or a direct Tomcat installer and has quite a few options for configuration, but in some cases it may be preferable to have more control of the server environment.
 Behind the scenes WebViewer Server uses Apryse's native PDF SDK for rendering and optimizing files and you can take advantage of these same APIs on your own server.
 The cross platform SDK is available for Linux , Windows and Mac in a variety of languages.

 Using the Apryse server SDK you can convert many types of documents into web optimized XPS files, called XOD, which are able to be quickly rendered by WebViewer in any browser or device.
 Using XOD files also allows for workflows where you pre-convert your documents for best performance.
-You can read more about custom server deployment here .
+You can read more on custom server deployment guide .

 Supporting more file formats

 Besides improved performance, WebViewer Server also provides out of the box support for loading a number of other document formats, including CAD documents.
-A full list is provded here .
+See related guide for a full list of supported WebViewer document formats .

 With WebViewer Server all you need to do is pass a URL to one of the supported document types to have it loaded in WebViewer.
 When using the Apryse SDK on your own server you will need to convert the document to XOD or PDF first.